What Is Spirulina?

 It is used for brewing beer.

 It is used in shampoos and conditioners as it can increase hair growth.

 Dried parts of spirulina have a rich content of carbohydrates, essential amino acids, essential fatty acids, minerals, proteins, carotenoids, vitamins A, B6, B12, and fat.
 In addition, it has high levels of iron.

 One single spoon of dried spirulina has the following contents:

 Spirulina has a structure that can be easily digested.
-Since it has delicate walls, the consumed spirulina is easily digested.
+Since it has sheer walls, the consumed spirulina is easily digested.
 Spirulina has a good impact on the intestine.
 It improves the functioning of the immune system.
 Prebiotics are the parts of undigested food.
-It facilitates the growth of some bacteria thereby improving gut health.
+It facilitates the growth of some bacteria, thereby improving gut health.
 When it is eaten along with fiber-rich foods, it has many more beneficial effects.
-During the aging process, more useful bacteria can be preserved in the gut.
+During aging, more useful bacteria can be preserved in the gut.

 Spirulina can reduce the total cholesterol level.
 It is known to have a positive impact on lipid levels.
 Higher levels of cholesterol are known to be associated with heart disease.
-It is known to reduce the low-density lipids and increase the level of high-density lipids.
+It is known to reduce low-density lipids and increase the level of high-density lipids.

 Prevents Heart Disease:

 The rate of heart disease is indeed increasing throughout the world.
 High blood pressure and high cholesterol levels are both associated with heart disease.
 As spirulina has the capacity to reduce both of these risk factors, it has the ability to prevent heart disease.

 Spirulina has anti-cancer properties.
 It can reduce the size of the tumor.
 It can make precancerous and cancerous lesions disappear.